ovh/terraform-provider-ovh/website/docs/r/vrack_iploadbalancing.html.markdown

 # ovh_vrack_iploadbalancing

-Attach a ip loadbalancing to a VRack.
+Attach an IP Load Balancing to a VRack.

 ## Example Usage